Nick-Williamz/Palm2DocGenie_WebUI/README.md

 - Python (PaLM models)
 - Flask (Python web framework)

+## Update: Optimizing the `find_best_passage` Function

+I've have improved the efficiency of the `find_best_passage` function by using matrix operations instead of iterating through the embeddings.
+This update allows the function to run faster, especially when dealing with a large number of documents.

+Here's a summary of the changes:

+1. **Stacking document embeddings into a matrix**: Instead of calculating the dot product between the query embedding and each document embedding using a list comprehension, we stack all document embeddings into a matrix called `embeddings_matrix`.
+This matrix has a shape of (n, 512), where n is the number of documents.

+2. **Matrix multiplication for dot products**: We use the `np.matmul()` function to perform matrix multiplication between the `embeddings_matrix` and the `query_embedding`.
+This operation calculates the dot product between the query embedding and each document embedding in a single step, which is more efficient than iterating through the embeddings.

+3. **Finding the highest cosine similarity**: The result of the matrix multiplication is an array called `dot_products`, which contains the cosine similarity between the query and each passage in the document.
+We then find the index of the passage with the highest cosine similarity using `np.argmax()`.

+4. **Returning the best passage**: Finally, we return the passage with the highest cosine similarity to the query using the found index.

+By using matrix operations instead of iterating through the embeddings, the updated function can potentially run faster.
+This is because matrix operations are optimized in NumPy and can take advantage of low-level optimizations and hardware acceleration.

 ## Getting Started

 To get started with the Generative Markdown Genie app, follow these steps: